-4.2 The supply and demand for main sources of finance by social enterprises
+4.2 Access to finance by social enterprises

-In this section, we present the results from a Heckman probit model with sample selection (Van de Ven & Van Praag 1981), which allows us to account for both the demand and supply for finance.
-In this empirical setting, the selection equation in Table 6 relates to the probability of applying for finance (demand) and the outcome equation relates to the probability of obtaining finance conditional upon having applied for finance (supply).
+In this section, we present the results from a Heckman probit model with sample selection (Van de Ven & Van Praag, 1981).
+In this empirical setting, the selection equation in Table 6 relates to the probability of applying for finance (demand) and the outcome equation relates to the probability of obtaining finance conditional upon having applied for finance.